UMR-CNRM/vortex/sphinx/technical/shell.rst

 Internal variables
 ==================

-We have seen that result of commands could be stored through the :option:`set` key.
+We have seen that result of commands could be stored through the ``set`` key.
 By default some pseudo-variables are already defined:

 .. code-block:: console